List of One-Punch Man characters: Bang

-In the anime, he is voiced by Kazuhiro Yamaji in the Japanese version and by Will Barrett in the English dub.
+Bang is voiced by Kazuhiro Yamaji in the original Japanese version and by Will Barrett in the English dub.

-Atomic Samurai
+Kamikaze

 Kamikaze (カミカゼ/神風), who goes by his hero name Atomic Samurai (アトミックサムライ/アトミック侍, Atomikku Samurai), rank 4, is a samurai hero who sports a kimono with an atom symbol on the back of it, as well as a member of the Council of Swordsmasters.
-He initially refuses to shake Saitama's hand as he isn't S-class, and when Saitama calls him "middle-aged", he replies that he is only 37.
+He initially refuses to shake Saitama's hand as he isn't S-Class.
+When Saitama calls him "middle-aged", he replies that he is only 37.
 Atomic Samurai is highly skilled with his katana, being able to cut enemies down into millions of pieces in an instant.
 Within confined spaces, he wields his sword with such precision and speed that enemies are deatomized.
 He has several students who fill A-Class ranks 2, 3, and 4.
 He is part of a group called the Holy Order Of The Sword, along with Nichirin, Amahare, and Zanbai, each an exceptionally skilled sword-wielder.
 After the deaths of previous swordsmen trios at the hands of a toxic form of a monster Fuhrer Ugly, Kamikaze is entrusted by a dying Nichirin with one of the two Sacred Blades, the Sun Blade, and becoming a new leader of the order, with a mission to search Moon Blade, once the war against Monster Association is over.

-In the anime, he is voiced by Kenjiro Tsuda in the Japanese version and by Kyle Hebert in the English dub.
+Atomic Samurai is voiced by Kenjiro Tsuda in the original Japanese version and by Kyle Hebert in the English dub.